-The Director of Employee Relations may conduct the investigation or, if he/she deems it appropriate, will forward the complaint to an investigatory team for investigation and recommended action.
+The Employee Relations Manager may conduct the investigation or, if the Employee Relations Manager deems it appropriate, will forward the complaint to an investigatory team for investigation and recommended action.
 The team is authorized to review, investigate and advise with respect to the adjustment of complaints related to sexual harassment filed by any member of the University community.

 The investigatory team is authorized to meet with the complainant, the accused, and any witnesses in order to determine facts regarding the allegation.
 Meetings with the parties to the complaint should be conducted individually and should not take the form of a hearing.
 These meetings may be done by the team as a whole or by members designated by the chair.

 An accurate record of all meetings and interviews shall be made by the investigatory team.
-These records shall be maintained for a minimum of three years by the Director of Employee Relations and for as long as any of the parties are associated with the University.
-A final written report of the findings of the team shall be provided to all parties to the complaint.
+These records shall be maintained per the UNC records retention schedule by the Director of Employee Relations.

-Upon completion of its review, the team shall make a report to the division head (or his/her designee) of the accused.
+Upon completion of its review, the team shall make a report to the division head (or designee) of the accused.
 The report shall consist of a summary of findings, including a statement of the charges, the evidence presented and a determination as to whether or not the complaint rises to the level of sexual harassment as defined by federal law.
-The division head (or designee) will determine the appropriate action, in consultation with the Director of Employee Relations.
+The division head or designee will determine the appropriate action, in consultation with the Employee Relations Manager.

 All reasonable attempts will be made to complete this entire process in a timely manner.
-Complaints shall be resolved within sixty (60) days from the date the complaint is received by the Director of Employee Relations.
-The Committee shall provide a written response to the complainant when it has been determined what action, if any, will result from the complaint.
+Complaints shall be resolved within sixty (60) days from the date the complaint is received by the Employee Relations Manager.

 Any current or former State employee who feels he/she has been sexually harassed in violation of UNC Asheville and N.C.
-General Statute 126-16 may file a grievance through the UNC Asheville grievance procedures (as applicable to SPA, EPA Non-Faculty or EPA faculty.)
+General Statute 126-16 may file a grievance through the UNC Asheville grievance procedures (as applicable to SHRA, EHRA Non-Faculty or EHRA faculty.)

 Applicants for positions governed by Chapter 126 of the N.C.
-General Statutes (i.e. positions Subject to the State Personnel Act [SPA]) who believe that they have been sexually harassed may file grievances pursuant to that chapter of the General Statutes.
+General Statutes (i.e. positions Subject to the State Human Resources Act [SHRA]) who believe that they have been sexually harassed may file grievances pursuant to that chapter of the General Statutes.
 Such grievances must be in compliance with the procedures set forth in UNC Asheville policies and with the North Carolina Office of State Personnel Manual.
 The grievance must be filed within 30 days of the alleged harassment.

 Sexual harassment is a violation of Title VII of the Civil Rights Act of 1964.
 Employees or applicants may also choose to file a complaint of sexual harassment with the Equal Employment Opportunity Commission.